Flynn’s Coup Talk Is a Warning About the MAGA Violence Ahead

 The collapse of American democracy that Sinclair Lewis wrote about nearly a century ago as a fictional cautionary tale is what retired general Mike Flynn is calling for now.

-It’s highly unlikely that Flynn meant to invoke Lewis, the famed socialist and muck-raking journalist, with his response.
+It’s highly unlikely that Flynn meant to invoke Lewis, the Nobel prize-winning novelist, with his response.
 Nevertheless, his line does evoke similarities with the novel.

 Buzz Windrip, the populist demagogue turned dictator, is the character most obviously comparable to Trump.
 Lewis describes him as “a Professional Common Man” who was “vulgar, almost illiterate,” and “a public liar easily detected.”
 Sound familiar?